Tag Archives: illustration

 Signal Hill, St. John’s Newfoundland.
 17 June, 2025.
 Watercolor of hot pressed paper.
 23 x 31 cm or 9 x 13″

-Luckily the sun shone well enough when we pulled into St. John’s so I was able to get a brief sketch down at each of the cliffside locations we visited before we had to return to town.
-(Both pieces were completed later as we headed out to sea.)
-The Signal Hill piece is perhaps the more effective of the two as it emphasizes a really strong composition.
+Luckily the sun shone well enough when we pulled into St. John’s so I was able to get a brief sketch down at Signal Hill.
+A fine location, looking out across the Atlantic.
+This piece works well, I think, as it emphasizes a strong composition.
 I like the treatment of the sky and the sea – cause that’s how they felt that day.
 I also feel relatively successful at holding back the white of the paper for those white blossoms on the waving seagrass in the foreground.
 It was a very windy day!

 If you are interested in either of these pieces please shoot me an email.